 - Occipital lobe: Related to visual processing.

-- Association areas: It is to associate this information with the previous and other sensory information
+- Association areas: It is to associate the information with the previous and other sensory information.

 - Motor areas: It is responsible for the action of the voluntary muscles.